-The Society's Strategic Plan has a Key Strategic Activity defined as:

-Environmental, Social and Governance Responsibility We will endeavour to improve the Society's positive, sustainable, responsible impact on its workplace, members, community and the environment.
+The Society's Strategic Plan has clear focus on Environmental, Social and Governance responsibility and we will endeavour to improve the Society's positive, sustainable, responsible impact on its workplace, members, community and the environment.

-The Society continued the implementation of its Environmental, Social and Governance ("ESG") Plan during 2023.
+The Society continued the implementation of its Environmental, Social and Governance ("ESG") Plan during 2024.